thusoy/public-pillar/README.md

 Security
 --------

-We're using a hybrid encryption scheme to keep your data safe.
+ppillar uses a hybrid encryption scheme to keep your data safe.
 If the keys are short enough<sup>1</sup>, they will be encrypted directly with the public key given, using [PKCS #1.2 OAEP] with SHA-512.
 If the values to encrypt are longer than your key permits, we'll generate a 256 bit AES key, encrypt your data with this key, encrypt this symmetric key with your